sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 });
 ```

-- return false - Adding this to your event handler will prevent the default event from occuring, NOTE if used in a jQuery event handler it will also prevent the event from bubbling up, effectively simulating functions event.preventDefault() & event.stopPropagation().
+<h3>Event Bubbling & Default Event Canceling</h3>
 - <strong>Event Bubbling</strong> - is when a nested element triggers the parents event handler.
 The following code can be used to prevent bubbling.
+- <strong>return false</strong> - Adding this to your event handler will prevent the default event from occuring, NOTE if used in a jQuery event handler it will also prevent the event from bubbling up, effectively simulating functions event.preventDefault() & event.stopPropagation().
 - <strong>event.preventDefault()</strong> - Cancels the default event(if cancelable) codepen.io/sjmcpherso/pen/gboxaa
--  <strong>event.stopPropagation</strong> - event.stopPropagation ? event.stopPropagation() : (event.cancelBubble=true) //event.cancelBubble used for IE<9
+-  <strong>event.stopPropagation()</strong> - event.stopPropagation ? event.stopPropagation() : (event.cancelBubble=true) //event.cancelBubble used for IE<9

 <h3>Scroll Event</h3>